Russula vesca

 Russula vesca, known by the common names of bare-toothed Russula or the flirt, is a basidiomycete mushroom of the genus Russula.

 Taxonomy

 Russula vesca was described, and named by the eminent Swedish mycologist Elias Magnus Fries (1794–1878).
-The specific epithet is the feminine of the Latin adjective vescus, meaning "edible".
+The specific epithet is the feminine of the Latin adjective vescus, meaning "voracious".

 Description

 The skin of the cap typically does not reach the margins (resulting in the common names).
 The cap is 5–10 cm wide, flat, convex, or with slightly depressed centre, weakly sticky, colour brownish to dark brick-red.
 Taste mild.
 Gills close apart, white.
 The stipe narrows toward the base, 2–7 cm long, 1.5–2.5 cm wide, white.
 It turns deep salmon when rubbed with iron salts (Ferrous sulfate).
 The spore print is white.

 Distribution and habitat

 Russula vesca appears in summer or autumn, and grows primarily in deciduous forests in Europe, and North America.